Want a Good Night’s Sleep Here are 20 Facts

 - Make sure your bedroom is comfortable.
 You should have a quiet, dark room with comfortable bedding and good temperature control.

-- Avoid alcohol, caffeine and cigarettes.
+- Avoid alcohol, caffeine, and cigarettes.
 Caffeine (tea, coffee, cola drinks) and the nicotine in cigarettes are stimulants that can keep you awake.

 - Avoid daytime naps.
 Sleeping during the day will make it much more difficult to have a good night’s sleep.
-If a nap is necessary, for example because of a late night, then limit this to about thirty minutes.
+If a nap is necessary, for example, because of a late night, then limit this to about thirty minutes.
 Make sure that you are awake for at least four hours before going back to bed.
 Don’t allow yourself to fall asleep in front of the TV-not even for a minute.

 - Don’t lie awake watching the clock.
 Watching the time on a clock can just make you anxious about not being asleep.
 If possible, take the clock out of your bedroom.
 If you need the clock for the alarm, turn it around so that you cannot see the time.
 Resist the temptation to look at the time on your electronic devices.
 These should be charged overnight outside of the bedroom.

 - Sleep deprivation is a chronic condition these days.
 Interrupted or impaired sleep can weaken your immune system.
 Cause a pre-diabetic state, and make you feel hungry even if you’ve already eaten.
-It can seriously impair your memory and impact your ability to thing clearly.
+It can seriously impair your memory and impact your ability to think clearly.

 - Increase your melatonin.
-Ideally it is best to increase levels naturally with exposure to bright sunlight in the daytime and absolute complete darkness at night.
+Ideally, it is best to increase levels naturally with exposure to bright sunlight in the daytime and absolute complete darkness at night.
 If that isn’t possible you may want to consider a melatonin supplement.